Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Hap means luck.

-Happiness is realizing that however difficult our circumstances, we’re lucky things aren’t worse.
+Happiness is realizing that however difficult our circumstances we’re lucky things aren’t worse.
+Moreover, as all things are everchanging, we have another chance.

 Kotodama 26